Refinitiv/Real-Time-SDK/Java/README.md

 Gradle is now used to build ESDK.
 Gradle can be downloaded from https://gradle.org
+NOTE: Starting release ESDK 1.3.1, please use Gradle version 5.X which supports JDK1.11 and no longer supports JDK1.7.

 Refer to the ESDK Java Installation Guide for more detailed Gradle build instructions than what is described below.